opengeospatial/geopackage/guidance/implementation_guide.md

 ### GeoPackage Implementation Guide
 The purpose of this guide is present a set of capabilities that could be implemented through GeoPackage software.
-While the GeoPackage Encoding Standard does not specify client requirements, there are certain expectations that the developers of the standard had when it was developed.
+While the GeoPackage Encoding Standard does not specify client requirements, there are certain expectations that GeoPackage creators had when the standard was developed.
+This guide attempts to articulate those expectations so that developers produce software that is consistent with what the creators of GeoPackage envisioned.

 Where possible, the guidelines are presented in a _tiered_ approach using multiple _capability levels_.
 Capability Level 0 indicates a fair and reasonable use of GeoPackage for closed scenarios but that will not provide interoperability with other use cases or applications and therefore falls short of what can be considered compliant.
-Capability Level 1 indicates the minimum level of interoperability and compliance and the levels increase from there.
-Capability Level 3 generally indicates the long-term vision for GeoPackage compliance.
+Capability Level 1 indicates the minimum level of interoperability.
+Capability Level 2 indicates an increased level of capability and compliance and Capability Level 3 generally indicates the long-term vision for GeoPackage support.

 This approach allows developers to develop their software incrementally, achieving useful capabilities at a pace aligned with their own roadmaps and business models.
+There is no expectation that any particular piece of software support any particular capability or capability level.
+Consider this more of a catalog or taxonomy for GeoPackage support capabilities, things that could be supported in GeoPackage software.

-The approach also gives guidance back to the SWG – some capability levels are not achievable today and these should be given highest priority in future SWG activities.
+> Note: This approach also gives guidance back to the SWG – some capability levels are not achievable today and these should be given highest priority in future SWG activities.

 ### Contents
-The `gpkg_contents` table lists the contents that are available in a GeoPackage.
-A client should use this table to determine what content to load.
+GeoPackages are self-describing and GeoPackage software should use this feature of the format to express (for producers and editors) and determine (for clients) what content to load.

 ###### Level 0
 Load and utilize one or more sets of contents (tiles or features) using hard-coded table names.